Email FacebookTwitterMenu burgerClose thin

 If it's your goal to do so, it helps to plan for how to invest for retirement at age 60.

 Retiring early can seem very desirable after you have worked for many years.
-To have a comfortable retirement, you need to do a lot of advance planning concerning how much money you will save and invest and how to make your investments most profitable under circumstances in the financial markets.
-The U.S. had a long bull market when money was easier to make.
-You can still make money in less certain financial markets, but it takes knowledge and planning.
-You must consider several issues such as what kind of lifestyle you want after retirement, health insurance, taxes and more.
+To have a comfortable retirement, however, you need to do a lot of advance planning.
+This includes figuring out how much money you will save and invest, as well as how to make your investments most profitable in the current financial markets.
+Additionally, you must consider factors such as your desired lifestyle in retirement, health insurance coverage and cost, taxes and more.

 Tips for Early Retirement

 • Many financial advisors have specialties in retirement planning and investing.
 To retire early, you will need to excel in these areas.
 You can also find a qualified financial advisor to assist you.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with financial advisors who serve your area.
+Once matched, you can interview themat no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goalsget started now.

-• SmartAsset offers an asset allocation tool that helps you determine the amount of stock, bonds, cash or other assets for your investment portfolio.
+• SmartAsset offers an asset allocation tool.
+This can help you determine the right proportion of stock, bonds, cash or other assets for your investment portfolio.

 Photo credit: ©iStock.com/marekuliasz, ©iStock.com/AscentXmedia, ©iStock.com/zimmytws